Original Link :

 As a child in Bombay, India, she didn’t cry when she scraped her knee.
 She watched in awe as red blood cells formed “little blobs” that she later learned were clots.
 When she asked her mother about it, she was told, “That’s what happens.
 It just clots.”

 But Pinku wanted to know more.

 An only child, she took after her father, who loved teaching chemistry.
 He gave up that career for more lucrative work as a Bollywood film producer, but encouraged his daughter to follow her passion for science.

 What did you study?

-Pinku received a bachelor’s degree in microbiology/ biochemistry from Bombay University and master’s and doctoral degrees from the University of London.
+Pinku received a bachelor’s degree in microbiology/ biochemistry from Bombay University and master’s and doctoral degrees in Immunology from the University of London.